technicalmachine/fractal-docs/hardware-design.md

 Plaintext files, systematic net naming, and hierarchical schematic design makes the integration half of this relatively straightforward.

 A "preprocessor" would combine the sub-schematics into a "final" master design.
-Similarly, a common interface (TBD, but we like SMT QFN/LGAs more than the 1D, through-hole module interface Tessel uses right now) allows layout files, and even Gerbers, to be dropped into place as needed.
+Similarly, a common interface (TBD, but we like SMT QFN/LGAs more than the 1D, through-hole module interface Tessel uses right now for their ease of assembly, what they allow for in PCB routing, and low cost) allows layout files, and even Gerbers, to be dropped into place as needed.

 The layout manifestations of the `Components` need only resemble a physical QFN/LGA in that the interface is common across the `Components`; making the actual hardware available only in any given form factor would serve only to save *us* NRE costs and gains the end user nothing.
 In fact, we suspect that the desire for a "full-custom" PCB, as opposed to one that is all board on board, would justify the added cost for the end user.